metal3-io/metal3-docs/design/baremetal-operator/noop-management.md

 Two new BMC types  - `IPMINoop` and `RedFishNoop` - can be created as an alternative.

 Work in progress example:

 https://github.com/metal3-io/baremetal-operator/compare/master...rhjanders:noop_mgmt_2

 ## References

-In my experience as an operator, I've experienced two cases where it was not possible to successfully provision the nodes over the designated provisioning network interface while relying on Ironic managing the boot sequence.
+In my experience as an operator, I've encountered cases where it was not possible to successfully provision the nodes over the designated provisioning network interface while relying on Ironic managing the boot sequence.